oracle/odpi/doc/src/unions/dpiDataBuffer.rst

     DPI_NATIVE_TYPE_INTERVAL_YM.
 This is a structure of type :ref:`dpiIntervalYM<dpiIntervalYM>`.

+.. member:: dpiJsonNode dpiDataBuffer.asJson

+    Value this is used when the native type that is being used is DPI_NATIVE_TYPE_JSON.
+This is a reference to a JSON value which can be used for reading and writing the data that belongs to it.

+.. member:: dpiJsonNode dpiDataBuffer.asJsonObject

+    Value this is used when the native type that is being used is DPI_NATIVE_TYPE_JSON_OBJECT.
+This is a structure of type :ref:`dpiJsonObject<dpiJsonObject>`.

+.. member:: dpiJsonNode dpiDataBuffer.asJsonArray

+    Value this is used when the native type that is being used is DPI_NATIVE_TYPE_JSON_ARRAY.
+This is a structure of type :ref:`dpiJsonArray<dpiJsonArray>`.

 .. member:: dpiLob* dpiDataBuffer.asLOB

     Value that is used when the native type that is being used is